ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 Web Client service (in Control Panel -> Administrative Tools -> Services), and try again.

-WebDAV operations are somehow limited in Internet Explorer, in such ways that you will not be able to click on a file to open it, but must instead drag it to a local folder and then open it.
+Another way to create a connection in Windows is using the (buggy) WebDAV

-Another way to create a connection in Windows: map a drive letter (eg. Z:) to the WebDAV server by using the Add Network Place Wizard as above.
+Mini-Redirector: map a drive letter (eg. Z:) to the WebDAV server by using the Add Network Place Wizard as above.
 On the first screen choose a drive letter and type **\\webdav.ezp\siteaccess** in the Folder text-box, then check "Connect using different credentials".
 You might be requested for the same credentials multiple times before seeing the contents of the WebDAV connection.
 The connection will appear as a drive in My Computer, and it must be disconnected by right-click on the My Computer icon, and choosing Disconnect Network Drive...

 Konqueror